Wang Yangming — Great Philosopher of Neo Confucianism, Founder of School of Mind, and General of Invincible

 After being informed that Liu already sent some assassins to ambush him, Wang Yangming left a will, threw his clothes and shoes into a lake to fake his death, which completely fooled the assassins, then he escaped.

-He secretly told his father that he was still alive, then he went to the place he was demoted to, a small post house in the middle of nowhere, with severe climate and horrible natural environment.
+He secretly told his father that he was still alive, then he went to the place he was demoted to, a small post house in the middle of nowhere, with severe climates and horrible natural environments.

 Wang Yangming had to build his own house, and do many physical labors there; then he also established a school to teach nearby people to read and write.